DustinHartzler/PharmToTable/wp-content/plugins/sensei-lms/readme.txt

 See [Selling Courses as a Membership](https://senseilms.com/documentation/selling-courses-as-a-membership/) for more details.

-= Does Sensei work in my language =
+= Does Sensei work in my language? =

 Community members have translated the free Sensei LMS plugin [into 18 languages](https://translate.wordpress.org/projects/wp-plugins/sensei-lms/), while Sensei Pro has been [professionally translated into 16 languages](https://translate.wordpress.com/projects/sensei/).
 We welcome contributions to improve even more.